brian-provenzano/glusterfs-poc/README.md

 - [jq](https://stedolan.github.io/jq/) - JSON parser used to parse and create custom json objects for ansible to consume to handle dyn inventory

-NOTE: All builds/tests were performed on Fedora 28, but should function on Linux/Mac system  - YMMV
+NOTE: All builds/tests were performed on Fedora 28, but should function on Linux/Mac systems  - YMMV

 ## Initial Setup

 After installing, configuring the prerequisites and cloning the repo, simply change directory into `glusterfs` to begin.